- 1 Introduction

-A look and feel / theme for Java – JavaFX.
-This JavaFX theme, styles JavaFX controls based on the Metro design style introduced by Microsoft.
-JMetro is composed by a set controls and stylesheets.
+A theme / look and feel for Java – JavaFX.
+This JavaFX theme, styles JavaFX controls based on the “Metro” design style introduced by Microsoft, which now is the Fluent Design System.
+JMetro is composed by a set controls, stylesheets and skins.

 How to get it

-The JMetro stylesheets are available through the JFxtras library, you can get the files here.
-The JMetro8 folder contains the most recent work and what you need if you’re using java 8 and above.
+Inside JMetro project, the JMetro8 folder contains the most recent work and what you need if you’re using java 8 and above.
 JMetro folder is older and contains what you need if you are using java versions before Java 8 (e.g. JavaFX 2).
 There are also new skins to be used in some controls.

-Some controls can be found in the ControlsFX library.
+Some controls styled in JMetro can be found in the ControlsFX library.

 If you’re using JMetro, please send me pictures of your app to .
-Would be interesting to check how all these controls fit together in a real application, since I haven’t had time to do that.
-Also for example uses (if you allow).
+It will be very important to check how you are using JMetro and adjust it to better fit the use cases.
+Also for example uses (only if you allow).

-If you want to know how styles are applied and stylesheets work check out the Oracle documentation.
+If you want to know how stylesheets work check out the Oracle documentation.

 JMetro includes styling existing JavaFX controls, adding controls that don’t exist in JavaFX but are provided by the original Metro design style and styling JavaFX controls that don’t exist in Metro but exist in JavaFX, basing myself on my experience and observation of how those controls would look if they had the Metro style applied.